ChrisPenner/ChrisPenner.github.io/site/drafts/lens-regex.md

 description: Optics \& regex: greater than the sum of their parts.
 ---

-Regardless which language you're coming from, regular expressions are a core tool in the programmer's toolbox.
-Though some have a distate for their difficult to maintain nature, they're an adaptable quick'n'dirty way to get things done.
-I tend to use small programming puzzle to learn new programming languages, and most of these involve some simple parsing of problem input from a file or stdin.
-In most languages I reach for regex as a natural way to do this, so naturally when I started solving problems with Haskell I google for Regular Expressions in Haskell.
+Regardless of the programming language, regular expressions have always been a core tool in the programmer's toolbox.
+Though some have a distaste for their difficult to maintain nature, they're an adaptable quick'n'dirty way to get things done.

-I was faced with a deluge of options, and none really stood out as being "the standard".
-A common response when beginners ask how to use regex in Haskell is to "learn parser combinators"; or they post a link to one of the myriad of disjointed front-end back-end combinations which must be stitched together in order to work.
-Even if you find a library which you can figure out how to install and properly import you're then faced with the magical "do everything" operator, which uses type inference to fundamentally change its behaviour:
+As much love as I have for Regex, they've become an incredibly hacky thing; they support a lot of options and a lot of different behaviours so the way they end up being used is a little less than "principled" these days.

+# The Status Quo

+I don't know about you, but I've found almost every regular expression interface I've ever used in any language to be a bit clunky and inelegant; here are a few reasons why I think that's true:

+* Regular expressions can be used to either get **or** set
+* Sometimes you want only **one** match, sometimes a few, sometimes you want **all** of them!
+* Sometimes you want **just** the match groups; sometimes you want the whole match, sometimes you want **BOTH**!
+* Regular Expression searching is **expensive**; we want to be **lazy** a to avoid work!
+* Regular expressions are simply text; what if it's not valid?

+Think about designing a single interface which can support ALL of the following operations performantly:

+* Get me the second match group from the first three matches
+* Replace only the first match with this text
+* Get me all groups AND match text from ALL matches
+* Replace the first match with this value, the next with this one, and so on...
+* Lazily get me the full match text of the first 2 matches where match-group 1 has a certain property.

+Yikes...
+That's going to take either a lot of methods or a lot of options!

+Luckily Haskell has a few tricks that help make some of these inherently difficult things a bit easier.
+Inherently lazy data structures and computations allows us to punt off laziness to the language rather than worrying about how to do the minimal amount of work possible.
+TemplateHaskell allows us to statically check Regular Expressions to ensure they're valid at compile time, and could even possibly allow us to statically analyze the existence of match groups.
+But that still leaves a lot of surface area to cover!
+It's easy to see how come these interfaces are complicated!

+That leaves us with simply specifying what we want to happen.
+In a language like Haskell which doesn't have keyword or optional arguments it means we have to either overload operators with a lot of different meanings based on context; or provide a LOT of functions that the user has to learn, increasing our API's surface area.
+You may be familiar with the laughably overloaded "do everything" regex operator in many Haskell regex libs:

 ```haskell
 (=~) :: ( RegexMaker Regex CompOption ExecOption source2